Insights into local presence management

 So, what are some of the best practices for responding to customer reviews?
 We have some handy guidelines we'd love to share with you, but they boil down to these four key points:

 - Keep it simple

 - Don't be a salesperson

-Really what you are wanting to portray in the response is that you understand a negative experience happened and that you are there to help resolve the issue and hear the complaint.
-Some people just want to be heard.
-For the most part, you can’t remove reviews (unless they contain vulgar language), so if you demonstrate you are listening and willing to help, your online reputation will reflect this.
+Really what you want to portray in the response is that you understand a negative experience happened and that you are there to help resolve the issue.
+For the most part, you can't remove reviews (unless they contain vulgar language), so if you demonstrate you are listening and willing to help, your online reputation will reflect this.

-These findings can really help businesses justify spending both the time and money to get a grip on the online reputations.
-When there is a direct correlation between the response and an improved rating it just makes sense.
-If done the right way, the insights that come from engaging with customer feedback can prove invaluable.
+These findings can really help businesses justify spending both the time and money to get a grip on their online reputations.
+When there is a direct correlation between the response and an improved rating, it just makes sense.
+Done the right way, the insights that come from engaging with customer feedback can prove invaluable.

 Want to master the art of responding to reviews—or help your clients do the same?
 Contact ConvergenSEE today.